wkhere/stackless/Doc/library/multiprocessing.rst

       Otherwise a daemonic process would leave its children orphaned if it gets terminated when its parent process exits.

-   In addition process objects also support the following methods:
+   In addition to the  :class:`Threading.Thread` API, :class:`Process` objects also support the following attributes and methods:

-   .. method:: get_pid()
+   .. attribute:: pid

       Return the process ID.
 Before the process is spawned, this will be ``None``.

-   .. method:: get_exit_code()
+   .. attribute:: exitcode

-      Return the child's exit code.
+      The child's exit code.
 This will be ``None`` if the process has not yet terminated.
 A negative value *-N* indicates that the child was terminated by signal *N*.

-   .. method:: get_auth_key()
+   .. attribute:: authkey

-      Return the process's authentication key (a byte string).
+      The process's authentication key (a byte string).

       When :mod:`multiprocessing` is initialized the main process is assigned a random string using :func:`os.random`.

-      When a :class:`Process` object is created, it will inherit the authentication key of its parent process, although this may be changed using :meth:`set_auth_key` below.
+      When a :class:`Process` object is created, it will inherit the authentication key of its parent process, although this may be changed by setting :attr:`authkey` to another byte string.

       See :ref:`multiprocessing-auth-keys`.

-   .. method:: set_auth_key(authkey)

-      Set the process's authentication key which must be a byte string.

    .. method:: terminate()